DIPLOMA IN COMPUTER ENGINEERING (S53, DCPE)

 The project incorporates intelligent Internet of Things (IoT) in a controlled farming system that grows plants and vegetables using a 4-tiered vertical system.
-It unlocks alternative physical space for farming such as the walls of buildings, and
+It unlocks alternative physical space for farming such as the walls of buildings,

-water usage by recycling.
+watering, and reduce water usage by recycling.

 Compared to traditional agricultural methods, the vertical farming implementation can save more than 90 percent land area needed, while harvesting 80 percent more per unit area.
 Furthermore, with the water recycling design, the system is able to achieve